 Care Guide for Sauna Tent & Stove

 Taking care of your sauna tent and stove properly is crucial to ensure long lifespan, good functionality, and a continued safe sauna experience.
-By following these maintenance tips, you can prevent wear and tear, damage, and other issues that may arise during use.
+By following these care instructions, you can prevent wear, damage, and other issues that may arise during use.

 The sauna tent